nazmus-saqueeb-ashrafi/next-js-tutorials/README.md

 - use Metadata to optimize SEO (in page.tsx or layout.tsx)
 - use loading.tsx to create a loading state (uses react suspense under the hood)
 - in error.tsx we define the error boundaries.

+Day 2

+Steps to fetch data

+- make a folder called lib and in it write a function to fetch data and return in json format (getAllUsers())

+- define data type in a file called types.d.ts (User)

+- pull in data in the static page

+const usersData: Promise<User[]> = getAllUsers()
+const users = await usersData